LeoMul/adasre/README.md

 This code can process both `RUN='DR'` and `RUN='RE'` runs from the `AUTOSTRUCTURE` package.
 In either case, the radiative rates are ignored and the resonant-branching-ratios assume only Auger decays.
 This is valid for excitation, but not for DR.

-The code expects a file called `input` file - containing the number of bound states in the $N$ electron system
+The code expects a file called `input` file - containing the number of bound states in the $N$ electron system, along with the corresponding output of the `LEVELS` files from the structure run.
+Eventually this will be namelist-ed.